Skip to main content

 • If email is not selected, we will try to deliver the message via the NHS App

-• If a patient doesn't have the NHS App, or their notifications are switched on, we will automatically fall back to SMS
+• If a patient doesn't have the NHS App, or their notifications are switched off, we will automatically fall back to SMS

 🌟 When a message is sent, we check the NHS API to see if a patient has the NHS App downloaded & notifications switched on, which then determines whether we send the message via the NHS App or SMS.